mzusin/toolcool-range-slider/README.md

 # Tool Cool Range Slider

-Range slider library written in typescript and using web component technologies.
+Responsive range slider library written in typescript and using web component technologies.
+Pure JavaScript without additional dependencies.
+It has a rich set of settings, including a vertical slider.

 ## Basic Usage